AljibraPF/HotKeyTyper/README.md

-# Live_Text-To-Italic
+# HotKeyTyper

-This Python Repository will change your normal text into italic Live
+This Python repository allows you to write a specific text of your choice by simply pressing a single key.